 This prospectus, other filings with the SEC, and press releases and other public statements by our management throughout the year contain forward-looking statements that have been made pursuant to the provisions of the Private Securities Litigation Reform Act of 1995.
-All such statements, other than statements of historical facts, including our financial condition, future results of ır opportunities fo securities, and of looking statement Act.
-Such forward and certain assufiling made with cted revenues and expenses, business strategies, operating efficiencies or synergies, competitive positions, growth or existing intellectual properties, technologies, products, plans, and objectives of management, markets for our other matters, are about us and our industry that involve substantial risks and uncertainties and constitute forward not for the purpose of the safe harbor provided by Section 27A of the Securities Act and Section 21E of the Exchange and looking statements are based on expectations, estimates and projections about our industry, management's beliefs mptions made by our management on the date on which they were made, or if no date is stated, as of the date of the the SEC in which such statements were made, and may include those described in the section titled "Risk Factors, ut not limited to, the following: • the sufficiency of our existing capital resources and projected cash needs; • our ability to obtain additional financing; • our clinical trials, commencement dates for new clinical trials, clinical trial results, evaluation of our clinical trial results by regulatory agencies in other countries; • the potential benefits and commercial potential of our potential products; • the uncertainties involved in the drug development process and manufacturing; • the early stage of the products we are developing; • our dependence on a limited number of therapeutic compounds; • the acceptance of any of our future products by physicians and patients; • level of future sales, if any; • collections, costs, expenses, capital requirements and cash outflows; • the safety and efficacy of our product candidates; • estimates of the potential markets and estimated trial dates; • sales and marketing plans;
+All such statements, other than statements of historical facts, including our financial condition, future results of operation, projected revenues and expenses, business strategies, operating efficiencies or synergies, competitive positions, growth opportunities for existing intellectual properties, technologies, products, plans, and objectives of management, markets for our securities, and other matters, are about us and our industry that involve substantial risks and uncertainties and constitute forward-looking statements for the purpose of the safe harbor provided by Section 27A of the Securities Act and Section 21E of the Exchange Act.
+Such forward-looking statements are based on expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by our management on the date on which they were made, or if no date is stated, as of the date of the filing made with the SEC in which such statements were made, and may include those described in the section titled "Risk Factors," and including, but not limited to, the following:

-- any changes in the current or anticipated market demand or medical need of our potential products;

-- need for additional research and testing;

-- dependence on collaborative partners;

-• our ability to obtain adequate intellectual property protection and to enforce these rights; • our ability to avoid infringement of the intellectual property rights of others; • our future research and development activities; • assessment of competitors and potential competitors; • potential costs resulting from product liability or other third-party claims; • assessment of impact of recent accounting pronouncements; • government regulation and approvals:
+- the sufficiency of our existing capital resources and projected cash needs; - our ability to obtain additional financing; - our clinical trials, commencement dates for new clinical trials, clinical trial results, evaluation of our clinical trial results by regulatory agencies in other countries; - the potential benefits and commercial potential of our potential products; - the uncertainties involved in the drug development process and manufacturing; - the early stage of the products we are developing; - our dependence on a limited number of therapeutic compounds; - the acceptance of any of our future products by physicians and patients; - level of future sales, if any; - collections, costs, expenses, capital requirements and cash outflows; - the safety and efficacy of our product candidates; - estimates of the potential markets and estimated trial dates; - sales and marketing plans; - any changes in the current or anticipated market demand or medical need of our potential products; - need for additional research and testing; - dependence on collaborative partners; - our ability to obtain adequate intellectual property protection and to enforce these rights; - our ability to avoid infringement of the intellectual property rights of others; - our future research and development activities; - assessment of competitors and potential competitors; - potential costs resulting from product liability or other third-party claims; - assessment of impact of recent accounting pronouncements; - government regulation and approvals;